usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/_build/html/_sources/Simulator-Features.rst.txt

    **Three CG Simulation** The model is set up such that the same input domain cannot be repeated in the same index for two gates.
 For example, CG{6,7} and CG{4,7} will result in an incorrect result because both gates have domain 7 in the second index.
 This should be changed to CG{6,7} and CG{7,4} so that domain 7 is in a different index for the two gates.

-`Three CG Simulation Python Script can be found here <https://github.com/usnistgov/ctRSD-simulator/blob/main/ctRSD-simulator-2.0/Examples/Advanced Simulator Features/threeCG_simulations.py>`_
+`Three CG Simulation Python Script can be found here <https://github.com/usnistgov/ctRSD-simulator/blob/main/ctRSD-simulator-2.0/Examples/Advanced%20Simulator%20Features/threeCG_simulations.py>`_

 .. code-block:: python